your-trickster/your-trickster.github.io/wiki/tetrachotomies.md

 - **NF** (harmony, intuition, feeling) — Humanitarians/Idealists (potential for feelings — true harmony) {NeFi, FiNe, NiFe, FeNi};
 - **ST** (harmony, sensation, thinking) — Soldiers/Practicals (limit to thinking — fake rationale) {TiSe, SeTi, TeSi, SiTe}.

-### QD groups
+### Mentalities

-Types have the same mental blocks, so one could say within this group lies the preference in terms of what one wants to be like.
+Types have the same mental blocks, so one could say within this group lies the preference in terms of what one wants to be like, a shared mentality.

 Dichotomies: